0fficialcrewcpmr34/project-vet/README.md

    flutter build apk --release
    ```

+> **Environment note:** The provided development container does not ship with the
+> Android/Flutter toolchain, so `flutter build apk` cannot run successfully here.
+> Use a locally installed Flutter SDK or the GitHub Actions workflow described
+> below to obtain the signed APK.

 > **Note:** Platform folders (`android`, `ios`, `web`, `windows`, `macos`, `linux`) are intentionally omitted to keep the repository lightweight.
 Run `flutter create .` once (after cloning) to regenerate the platform scaffolding before building or running on devices.
 This command preserves the contents of the `lib/`, `assets/`, and configuration files already provided.

 ### Medication database